 - The drag is given the symbol and acts in a direction parallel to the flight path velocity.

-- The weight is concentrated at the cg and acts toward the center of the Earth.
+- The weight is concentrated at the center of gravity (c.g.) and acts toward the center of the Earth.

 and for vertical equilibrium

 The figure below shows an airplane climbing relative to the surface of the Earth (assumed here as the horizontal reference) where can be viewed as the climb or flight path angle.
-Notice that the angles in the diagram are exaggerated for clarity compared to what a typical climb would look like, but the aircraft could be maneuvering.
+Notice that the angles in the diagram are exaggerated for clarity compared to a typical climb, but the airplane could be maneuvering.
 For descending flight, the value of would, of course, be negative.

-Consider first the special case of aircraft motion in a pure vertical plane with no turning.
-In the direction parallel to the direction of flight then
+Consider first the particular airplane motion in a pure vertical plane with no turning.
+In the direction parallel to the direction of flight, then

 Therefore, the acceleration parallel to the curvilinear flight path will be

-where the “mass” of the aircraft is equal to .
+where the “mass” of the airplane is equal to .
 Therefore,